mysticcoders/www/_posts/2012-11-26-integrating-mousetrap-js-with-wicket.markdown

 tags: []
 comments: true
 ---
 Over the weekend, I came across a neat library <a href="http://craig.is/killing/mice">mousetrap.js</a> used to add key commands to your web application.
-It can be used in any browser including:\n
+It can be used in any browser including:

 <ul>
 <li>Internet Explorer 6+ (wow)</li>
 <li>Chrome</li>